Monitoring ML Applications in Production

 http_requests_total{handler="/predict",method="POST",status="2xx"} 3.0

 http_request_duration_seconds_bucket{handler="/predict",method="POST",le="0.1"} 3.0That's real output from the service we've been building.
 The important line is predicted_price_dollars.
 Nothing else in the stack — not the load balancer, not Kubernetes, not the HTTP metrics — can see the values your model produces.
-That histogram is a sensor pointed straight at the model's behavior, and in part nine it becomes the thing that catches drift.
+That histogram is a sensor pointed straight at the model's behavior, and in part ten it becomes the thing that catches drift.

 Prometheus: pull, don't push